-- Determine price based on size of your book.
-Size makes a difference when it comes to books.
+- Determine price based on the size of your book.
+Size does matter when it comes to books.
 Don’t charge $20 for a 75 page book.
 Customers will immediately be turned off with the lack of content at that price point.

 - Measure price based on reviews.
 Reviews carry a big weight on influence, and is social proof that your book has been read and well received.
 Therefore, a book with higher reviews (1000+ reviews) can be priced higher compared to a book with fewer reviews (30+ reviews).

 You can get legitimate and honest reviews from:

 - Your personal launch team

 - Personal email list